linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 The amount of  $42.6\%$  represents the annual compounded return for this investment.

 As this example demonstrates, the returns to LBO transactions can be quite large, but the holding period may also be commensurately long.
-At the end of seven years, the management of the company can reap the $1.2 billion value through one of four methods:
+At the end of seven years, the management of the company can reap the \$1.2 billion value through one of four methods:

 1. The management can sell the company to a competitor or another company that wishes to expand into the industry.
  2. Through an initial public offering.
 Consider the example of Gibson Greetings.
-This company was purchased from RCA for $81 million with all but $1 million financed by bank loans and real estate leasebacks.
-When Gibson Greetings went public, the 50\% equity interest owned by the LBO firm was worth about $140 million, equal to a compound annual rate of return of over 200\%.
+This company was purchased from RCA for \$81 million with all but \$1 million financed by bank loans and real estate leasebacks.
+When Gibson Greetings went public, the 50\% equity interest owned by the LBO firm was worth about \$140 million, equal to a compound annual rate of return of over 200\%.
 3. Another LBO.
-The management of the company doubled its value from  $600 million to$ 1.2 billion.
+The management of the company doubled its value from  \$600 million to\$ 1.2 billion.
 They can now refinance the company in another LBO deal where debt is reintroduced into the company to compensate management for their equity stake.
 In fact, the existing management may even remain as the operators of the company with an existing stake in the second LBO transaction, providing them with the opportunity for a second go round of leveraged equity appreciation.
 4. Straight refinancing.
 This is similar to number 3 above, where a company reintroduces debt into its balance sheet to pay out a large cash dividend to its equity owners.

 # How LBOs Create Value